Len Small

 Lennington "Len" Small (June 16, 1862 – May 17, 1936) was an American politician who served as the 26th Governor of Illinois from 1921 to 1929.
 He previously was a member of the Illinois state senate from the 16th District from 1901 to 1903 and was Illinois state treasurer, from 1905 to 1907, and from 1917 to 1919.
 He is known for accusations of embezzlement brought against him.

 Early life

-Small was born in Kankakee County, Illinois, and attended public education at Northern Indiana Normal School, now Valparaiso University, through his senior year.
-After schooling, became a teacher, and invested in real estate, eventually owning a farm, a bank, and Kankakee's daily newspaper.
+Small was born in Kankakee County, Illinois, he was the son of Abram, a doctor, and Calista (Currier). and attended public Schools and Northern Indiana Normal School, now Valparaiso University, through his senior year.
+After schooling, he became a teacher and invested in real estate, eventually owning a farm, a bank, and Kankakee's daily newspaper, the Daily Journal.

-In 1883, Small married Ida Moore, and they had three children together.
-Six months after the Governor's inauguration, on June 26, 1922, Ida Moore Small died suddenly from apoplexy (the term at the time for a stroke) at the age of 60 while Small and his wife were being welcomed home following his acquittal on charges of embezzlement.
+On November 21st, 1883, Small married Ida Moore, and they had three children together, Budd, Leslie, and May.
+On June 26, 1922, Ida Moore Small died suddenly from a stroke at the age of 60, while Small and his wife were being welcomed home following his acquittal on charges of embezzlement.